cicirello/user-statistician/README.md

-__Motivation__: The reasons that we decided to create the [cicirello/user-statistician](https://github.com/cicirello/user-statistician) GitHub Action, despite the availability of this other tool include the following:
+__Motivation__: The reasons that we decided to create the [cicirello/user-statistician](https://github.com/cicirello/user-statistician) GitHub Action include the following:
 1. We wanted to include more detailed stats all in a single SVG.
 2. We wanted something that runs entirely within GitHub.
 3. We wanted something that updated the SVG on a schedule (e.g., daily),